Override-6/Linkit/README.md

         val helloConnection = serverApp.findConnection("HelloServer").get //also works using the server port

 ```

+### Synchronized and Shared caches
+#### Introduction to SharedCacheManager
+Any network is represented by its Network object.
+In which you can access to all « Engine » objects where an Engine object represent an Engine connection which is connected to the server (the Server is included in the Engine).
+The Network object can create a SharedCacheManager.
+A SharedCacheManager is identified to a « Family » String.
+Then, the cache manager will open or retrieve caches on a cache integer identifier.

 ## Acknowledgements
 I owe a big part of my knowledge to a discord server named [ReadTheDocs](https://readthedocs-fr.github.io/), and some tutorials i found on internet.
 Here is a non-ordered list of different people that helped me writing the project, or helped me get more trained with programmation :